7 Things You Should Know About Virginia Wine

 In addition to the great selection of wines, festivals also feature a wide array of food, live music, and a variety of vendors.

-7. The Virginia wine industry is one of the fastest-growing agricultural segments in Virginia.
+7. The wine industry is one of the fastest-growing agricultural segments in Virginia.

-The wine industry in Virginia contributes $1.37 billion to the economy annually.
-It is the 5th largest wine producer in the U.S. with the 5th highest number of wineries.
+The industry in Virginia contributes $1.37 billion to the economy annually.
+It is the 5th largest wine producer in the U.S. with the 6th highest number of wineries.
 (Source: Virginia.gov) As the industry continues to grow, new jobs will be created, thereby lowering the unemployment rate.
 Win-win!

 Many wineries offer amazing scenic views and often, the drive to get to them is just as awe-inspiring.
 Here are some of my favorite Virginia wineries (so far!)

-There are nearly 300 wineries, 28 wine trails, 10 winemaking regions, and 7 American Viticultural Areas (AVAs) in Virginia so get going.
+There are 300+ wineries, 28 wine trails, 10 winemaking regions, and 7 American Viticultural Areas (AVAs) in Virginia so get going!

 You have a lot of wine tasting in your future.
 A Virginia Wine Pass will save you money on tastings, bottles, and more at participating wineries so you can sip your way through Virginia for less.
 Cheers ♥